Look Deeper For Stable Industrial Stocks - Cramer's Mad Money (4/10/17)

 Stocks discussed on the in-depth session of Jim Cramer's Mad Money TV Program, Monday, April 10.

 The market isn't just about Tesla (NASDAQ:TSLA) and Amazon (NASDAQ:AMZN).
 There are many stocks in bull run mode that investors are not paying attention to.
 There are many industrial stocks that are rallying due to President Trump's pro stance on oil, infrastructure and deregulation.
-"To me, these unsung manufacturing companies that stayed here, simply doing what they do best, offering the finest products both here and abroad at great prices, that's where a lot of the money's been made," said Cramer.
+"To me, these unsung manufacturing companies that stayed here, simply doing what they do best, offering the finest products both here and abroad at great prices - that's where a lot of the money's been made," Cramer said.

-Caterpillar (NYSE:CAT) for instance has moved from $75 to $97 in one year.
+Caterpillar (NYSE:CAT), for instance, has moved from $75 to $97 in one year.
 The company has laid off substantial workforce and has benefited from the federal infrastructure investment.
 It is also tackling chronic inventory problems it had for years.
 "When you consider that there's a big federal investigation of CAT's tax payments, it's really been a remarkable run for the big Peoria manufacturer," added Cramer.

 Companies like Caterpillar, Cummins (NYSE:CMI) and Eaton (NYSE:ETN) have one thing in common - they generate 50% of their business from overseas.
 Rockwell Collins (NYSE:COL) is also a stable name in the aerospace business that has rallied from $79 to $99 since last October.
-Parker-Hannifin (NYSE:PH) had good earnings and the stock is up 15% YTD.
+Parker-Hannifin (NYSE:PH) had good earnings, and the stock is up 15% YTD.
 Ingersoll-Rand (NYSE:IR) has moved from $63 to $83 in one year and is trading near its highs.

 "Does anyone even care about these great American companies that stayed here, defied the foreign competition odds, [and] continue to make the best products around?" he asked.